 When using alternate products, you have to be patient, as with the epoxy applications on this Dining Table.

 Next, the painful and time-consuming part.
 The epoxy.
-I had to add multiple layers and work it into low spots.
+I had to add multiple layers and work them into low spots.
 After about four applications and about 1/2 gallon of epoxy, it filled in and leveled out.
 I sanded the epoxy smooth, started with 80, then 150, 220, 400, 1300 (wet-sand) then buffed.
 I combined support beams from pallets for the table base.
 Finally, I finished the remaining wood in the project using Tung oil.